Our Mistakes

 How we fell short: A blog post discussing the Acumen Fund paraphrased information we’d been given during Acumen’s application for funding from us.
 An Acumen Fund representative told us this had come off as a "bait and switch": using the grant application as a pretense for gathering information that we could use for a negative piece.
 (This was not the case; we had invited Acumen to apply in the hopes that they would be a strong applicant, and would have written a similar blog post afterward if they had simply declined to speak with us.)

-We try to avoid creating incentives for charities to withhold information, given how little is available currently.
-Therefore, we are generally careful with how we use any substantive information that is disclosed, and generally check with the charity in question before publishing anything that could be construed as "using it to make a negative point."
+We try to avoid creating incentives for organizations to withhold information, given how little is available currently.
+Therefore, we are generally careful with how we use any substantive information that is disclosed, and generally check with the organization in question before publishing anything that could be construed as "using it to make a negative point."
 (An example is our post on microfinance repayment rates, which uses voluntarily disclosed information to raise concerns about the repayment rate while attempting to be clear that the organization in question should not be singled out for this disclosure.
 We checked with the organization discussed before making this post.)

 In this case, we published our post without such a check, reasoning that we were not sharing any substantive materials (only paraphrasing general statements from representatives).
 Doing so gave the impression that sharing more information can result in more negative coverage.